kyma-project/test-infra/docs/prow/prow-architecture.md

 Prow components access the RBAC-protected API server using dedicated service accounts and are communicating without having TLS enabled.

 ### Crier
 Crier takes care of reporting the status of prow job to the external services like GitHub and Slack.
-For more information read [crier.md](./crier.md).
+For more information, read [crier.md](./crier.md).

 ### Deck
 Deck is exposed through an Ingress definition which has TLS enabled using a certificate issued for `status.build.kyma-project.io`.
 Deck serves a UI that you can access as an anonymous user to view build statuses.
 Deck can only view and list the jobs and the job logs.